cardboard-iguana/cardboard-iguana.com/notes/metasploit.md

 * ALSO REMEMBER: Be sure to set LHOST (and, when applicable, SRVHOST) correctly, even if it’s not indicated by the module.
 Metasploit’s guesses about which interface to use aren’t always correct… (I find using the explicit IP address works better than specifying the interface device or leaving SRVHOST at the default of 0.0.0.0.)
 * ALSO ALSO REMEMBER: Sometimes you might find yourself in the position of trying to exploit a service over an SSH tunnel (for example, if you're trying to exploit a service that's not exposed externally in order to elevate your privileges).
 When doing this, remember that LHOST is still your machine's external address, as the exploit won't be connecting back over the SSH tunnel (obviously)!

-There are also modules for basic enumeration, such as smtp_version/smtp_enum (for SMTP) and mysql_sql (for MySQL, though this seems to just be a thin wrapper around the MySQL command line client).

 ### Module Options

+The common RHOSTS option accepts IP addresses, ranges, CIDR networks, and even a file with one target per line (specify as `file:/path/to/file.txt`).

-Most modules support the ARCH and PAYLOAD options (for specifying target architecture and the payload to deliver).
-These options can also be set by directly calling a fully-specified payload (see the next section).
+Most modules support the ARCH, PAYLOAD, and SESSION options (for specifying target architecture, the payload to deliver, or session number to connect to).
+However, these are *not* shown when running `show options`.

+You can reset individual parameters using `unset`, and reset the entire module using `unset all`.

+Equivalent module commands:

+* `set -g` = `setg`
+* `unset -g` = `unsetg`
+* `run` = `exploit`

+Some exploit modules have a `check` option which attempts to determine if a target is vulnerable without actually exploiting it.
+Alternately, other modules have a paired auxiliary scanner.
+Many *don’t* have a check at all.
+YMMV!

+### Scanners

+Use `search portscan` to display built-in Metasploit port scanners.
+Note that `msfconsole` needs to be run as root for many scans to work — just like Nmap.
+That said, in my experience the fancier TCP scans (for example, SYN) don’t work over a VPN… So maybe best to stick with Nmap.

+Targeted scanners can be more useful, however:

+* The `auxiliary/scanner/discovery/udp_sweep` module will probe for common UDP services.
+* The `auxiliary/scanner/http/http_version` module will give you HTTP server version information.
+* The `auxiliary/scanner/smb/smb_login` module will allow you to bruteforce Samba logins (username and/or password) using a wordlist(s).

+Metasploit has a variety of Samba/CIFS scanners too (use `search scanner/smb` to list them), as well as modules for basic enumeration such as `smtp_version`/`smtp_enum` (for SMTP) and `mysql_sql` (for MySQL, though this seems to just be a thin wrapper around the MySQL command line client).

-### Useful Payloads
+### Payloads

-* `windows/x64/shell/reverse_tcp` — Windows reverse shell (system) over TCP
-* `windows/x64/meterpreter/reverse_tcp` — Windows reverse shell (Meterpreter) over TCP
+Payloads can be divided into:

+* Singles (self-contained; also indicated by the use of an `_` separating “shell” from the rest of the payload name, as in `shell_reverse_tcp`)
+* Stagers (small applications that establish a connection back to the attacker to download a larger, more complex payload)
+* Stages (payloads designed to be downloaded by a stager; also indicated by the use of a `/` separating “shell” from the rest of the payload name, as in `shell/reverse_tcp`)

 Payloads follow the OS/ARCHITECTURE/PAYLOAD (though ARCHITECTURE is not included for 32-bit Windows payloads).
-Staged payloads replace the first `_` with a `/`, so windows/x64/shell/reverse_tcp is a staged while windows/x64/shell_revers_tcp is stageless.

 NOTE: Metasploit defaults to sending 32-bit payloads, but an increasing number of things won't work on a 64-bit system from a 32-bit meterpreter shell.
 It's probably best to explicitly set the `payload` option to use a 64-bit payload unless you *know* that you'll be dealing with a 32-bit system.